Origins and organisation

 On complex issues, colleagues from different departments within EBH Elshof work closely together.
 Where appropriate we also work alongside external partners such as notaries, accountants and tax advisers.

-EBH Elshof provides the benefits of a specialist niche firm with the knowledge and resources of a large advocacy firm.
+EBH Elshof provides the benefits of a specialist niche firm with the knowledge and resources of a large law firm.
 We are therefore able to advise businesses, organisations and private clients across a wide spectrum of legal issues.

 EBH Elshof encourages and enables our lawyers to develop their knowledge and skills by following the highest level of specialisation offered by continuing education programmes, such as those offered by the Grotius Academy and Insolad.